Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 Pure ML can be brittle.
 Pure rules are rigid.
 Hybrid wins in real sales ops:

-Look for a vendor that can speak clearly about risk management practices.
-NIST’s AI Risk Management Framework is a commonly referenced baseline for trustworthy AI programs.
+Look for a vendor that can speak clearly about its risk-management practices.
+NIST's AI Risk Management Framework is a commonly referenced baseline for trustworthy AI programs.
 (NIST AI RMF 1.0)

 Observability checklist (5): can you inspect, replay, and debug agent behavior?